open-rpa/openflow-web-angular11-template/README.md

 here you also need to configure the oidc client you configured inside that openflow

-In openflow go to #/OAuthClients and click Add OAuth client, give it a name and a clientid, secret should NOT be needed, then make sure "token_endpoint_auth_method" is set to "client_secret_post"
+In openflow go to #/OAuthClients and click Add OAuth client, give it a name and a clientid, secret should NOT be needed, then make sure "token_endpoint_auth_method" is set to "none"
 **Please make sure to set redirecturis and post_logout_redirect_uris before you go into production!**

 Once your ready to publish you project, make sure you have [docker](https://docs.docker.com/get-docker/) installed, then try and build your project and create a docker image with your project